In Victory: Magnanimity

 Barely noticed at the 1955 conference, a year before the first transistor company opened in Silicon Valley, one of the sessions described how to use a new device called a“transistor” to build wide-band amplifiers.
 (Terman had sent faculty and graduate students to the University of Illinois in 1953 to learn transistor physics.)

-The World Turned Upside Down The Applied Electronics Lab solidified Stanford’s lead as one of, if not the place in the U.S. military for advanced thinking in ELINT and Electronic Warfare.
+The Applied Electronics Lab solidified Stanford’s lead as one of, if not the place in the U.S. military for advanced thinking in ELINT and Electronic Warfare.
 It would turn on its head the relationship of universities and corporations.

 Traditionally universities chased corporations for funding and patronage, but the military’s dependence on Stanford’s and Fred Terman’s judgment turned that relationship on its head.
 Now the military was listening to Terman’s advice about which military contractors should get the order for to mass produce the Stanford systems.
 The contractors were now dependent on Stanford.

-Terman the Rainmaker During the 1950’s Fred Terman was an advisor to every major branch of the U.S. military.
+During the 1950’s Fred Terman was an advisor to every major branch of the U.S. military.
 He was on the Army Signal Corps R&D Advisory Council, the Air Force Electronic Countermeasures Scientific Advisory board, a Trustee of the Institute of Defense Analysis, the Naval Research Advisory Committee, the Defense Science Board, and a consultant to the President’s Science Advisory Committee.
 His commercial activities had him on the board of directors of HP, Watkins-Johnson, Ampex, and Director and Vice Chairman of SRI.
 It’s amazing this guy ever slept.
 Terman was the ultimate networking machine for Stanford and its military contracts.

-Stanford Industrial Park – Microwave Valley Booms By the early 1950’s many of the corporations that attended the yearly Stanford Electronic Warfare conferences would establish research labs centered around Stanford for just this reason – to learn from Stanford’s basic and applied research and get a piece of the ELINT and Electronic Warfare contracting pie.
+By the early 1950’s many of the corporations that attended the yearly Stanford Electronic Warfare conferences would establish research labs centered around Stanford for just this reason – to learn from Stanford’s basic and applied research and get a piece of the ELINT and Electronic Warfare contracting pie.

 Stanford Industrial Park was the first technology office park set up to house local and out of state microwave and electronics startups.
 First occupied in 1953 it would include Varian, Watkins Johnson, Admiral, HP, General Electric, Kodak, Lockheed.
 Other east coast companies which established branches in Microwave valley in the 1950’s included IBM, Sylvania, Philco, Zenith and ITT.

-The Future is Clear – Microwave Valley Forever By 1956 Fred Terman had every right to be pleased with what he had helped build in the last ten years in and around Stanford.
+By 1956 Fred Terman had every right to be pleased with what he had helped build in the last ten years in and around Stanford.
 The Stanford Electronics Lab was now the center of ELINT and Electronic Warfare.

 The future of the valley was clear – microwaves.

-1956 – Change Everything Yet in 1956 two events would change everything.
+Yet in 1956 two events would change everything.
 At the time neither appeared earthshaking or momentous.
 First, a Bell Labs researcher who had grown up in Palo Alto, had his own interesting World War II career, and recently served as a military advisor on cold war weapons systems, decided to follow Fred Terman’s advice to locate his semiconductor company near Stanford.

 The second was when a Southern Californian aircraft company decided to break into the missiles and space field by partnering with Stanford electronics expertise.
 It moved its electronics research group from Burbank to the new Stanford Industrial Park and built its manufacturing facility in Sunnyvale.

 In the 1950’s Stanford University’s Electronics Research Laboratory (ERL) continued to develop innovative microwave tubes for the U.S. military.
 This next product, the Traveling Wave Tube, would have a major impact on electronic intelligence.
-Stanford’s Dean of Engineering, Fred Terman, encouraged scientists and engineers to set up companies to build these microwave tubes for the military.
+As Stanford’s Dean of Engineering, Fred Terman, encouraged scientists and engineers to set up companies to build these microwave tubes for the military.
 Funded by military contracts, these 1950’s microwave tube startups would help build Silicon Valley’s entrepreneurial culture and environment.

 Why Electronics Intelligence?

 Starting in 1946 Electronic Intelligence aircraft (ELINT) had been probing and overflying the Soviet Union to understand their air defense system.
-During the 1950’s, the U.S. Air Force Strategic Air Command, U.S. Navy and the CIA were the primary collectors of tactical and operational ELINT on the Soviet PVO Strany Air Defense system.
+During the 1950’s, the U.S. Air Force Strategic Air Command, U.S. Navy, NSA, and the CIA were the primary collectors of tactical and operational ELINT on the Soviet PVO Strany Air Defense system.
 (The NSA owned COMINT collection.)
 They flew an alphabet soup of Air Force and Navy planes (Navy PB4Y-2’s, P2V’s, P4M’s and EA-3’s, Air Force B-17s, EC-47’s, RB-29s, RB-50’s, and the ultimate ELINT collector of the 1950’s – the RB-47H.)
 Common to all these planes (generically called Ferrets) is that they were loaded with ELINT receivers, manned by crews called Crows.

 The Strategic Air Command needed this intelligence to understand the Soviet air defense system (early warning radars, Soviet fighter plane radar, Ground Control Intercept radar, Anti-Aircraft gun radar, and radars guiding Soviet Surface to Air Missiles.)
-We needed this data to build radar jammers that could make the Soviet air defense radars ineffective so our bombers with their nuclear payloads could reach their targets.
+We needed this data to build radar jammers that could make the Soviet air defense radars ineffective so U.S. bombers with nuclear payloads could reach their targets.
 The information we collected would be passed on to defense contractors who would build the jammers to confuse the Soviet air defense radars.

-ELINT Tasking The ELINT program sought answers to operational questions like: What was the Radar Order of Battlea penetrating bomber would face?
+The ELINT program sought answers to operational questions like: What was the Radar Order of Battle a penetrating bomber would face?
 Were there holes in their radar coverage our bombers could sneak through?
 What was the best altitude to avoid the Soviet defenses?
 ELINT operators on each flight were tasked to gather basic data about the characteristics of the radar: is this a new type of radar or an existing one?
 What is its frequency, power, pulse repetition interval, rotation rate, scan rate, polarization, carrier modulation characteristics, etc. Then they would use direction finding equipment on their aircraft to locate its position.

 ELINT Receivers